 - Focus on low-carb vegetables (leafy greens of all kinds are excellent options), and include healthy fat when you eat them.
 This will keep the proportion of fat high in your meal while also giving you a good boost of veggies.
 Plus, fat helps with nutrient absorption, especially fat-soluble vitamins.

 - Eat your veggies steamed.
 They’ll shrink down, which allows you to eat a lot at once.

 - Make a fat-centric smoothie that includes vegetables like kale and spinach.

-- If you’re still concerned about the carbs, just make sure you’re also eating nutrient-dense animal products like organ meats.
+- If you’re still concerned about the carbs from too many veggies, make sure you’re also eating nutrient-dense animal products like organ meats.

-Fiber is so important for gut health and for moving things along, and if you’re not eating vegetables you might be lacking in this area.
+Fiber is incredibly important for gut health and for moving things along comfortably.
+If you’re not eating vegetables, you might be lacking in this area.
 Use the advice above to get more veggies into your diet, and don’t forget to have them with a high-quality fat source.

 Include Fermented Foods

 Fermented foods are another way to make sure your health and digestion are chugging along properly.
 If you’re new to fermented foods, start experimenting with different types and try to have two to three servings each day.

 - Full-fat yogurt or kefir